Labor Day Activities for Kids

 Check for Local Special Labor Day Events

-Check your town’s calendar to see if they are hosting any special events such as a Labor Day parade, a special carnival (or amusement park), or other fun things maybe at a local park.
+Check your town’s calendar to see if they are hosting any special events such as a Labor Day parade, a special carnival (or amusement park), or other fun things at a local park.
 If your town isn’t hosting something, consider doing your own thing with your family in your backyard.

 Free Labor Day Crafts and Activities

 These friendly activities and crafts are a great addition to the ideas above and are perfect for children of all ages.
-In most cases, there isn’t anything extra you need and you’ll most likely be able to use supplies you have on hand.
+In most cases, there isn’t anything extra you need, and you’ll most likely be able to use supplies you have on hand.

 - Patriotic Paper Cone Wreath